What Does the Concept of “Lean” Mean in the Business World_

 • Continuous improvement: It is the process of introducing small changes and innovations on a regular basis to continuously improve the process and the final product.

-Lean manufacturing is practiced by analyzing production processes and identifying areas of waste that can be eliminated or improved.
-There are some steps that must be followed to implement lean manufacturing.
+Lean manufacturing is implemented by analyzing production processes and identifying areas of waste that can be eliminated or improved.
+Some steps need to be taken to implement lean manufacturing:

 Benefits of Lean Manufacturing